rchain-community/rchain-community.github.io/content/docs/running-rnode-docker.md

 # Running RNode (Docker)

-These are the run commands to start an RNode Observer Node (read-only node).
-With this you are connecting to existing validator on mainnet.
+This chapter helps you to start a rnode instance.
+With this you are connecting to existing validator on mainnet, testnet or creating a local network on your pc.

+## Docker Setup (Beginners)

+If you are new and want to start your local rnode (docker) instance on your pc with only a few clicks: Then follow this [tutorial](/dapps/setup-docker/)

-## Docker for Windows 10 and Linux
+## Docker Setup (Experts)

 > Please fill in the `<bootstrap ID>`.
 The current network ID is posted on [RChain public testnet information](https://rchain.atlassian.net/wiki/spaces/CORE/pages/678756429/RChain+public+testnet+information).